Ashwini-Shalke/FacebookPopUpAnimations/README.md

 # FacebookPopUpAnimations

-   Undoubetly everyone knows about facebook and many a times might have pressed the LIKE button also.Whenever you move your               cursor on emojis, the emojis will be scaled.
-The same experience of LIKE, is implemeneted here but here emojis will pop-up instead of scaled.
+   Undoubetly everyone knows about facebook and many a times might have pressed the LIKE button also.
+Whenever you move your               cursor on emojis, the emojis will be scaled up.
+The same experience of LIKE, is implemeneted here but here emojis will pop-up instead of scaling.

    ### What is included
    - Implementation of Long-Press Gesture.
    - Core Animations.
    - Hit Test.
    - Built UI for emojis using StackView.

    <img src = "Images/Emojis.png" width=400>